Katherine Langford On Knives Out, That Endgame Scene, & (Possibly) An Upcoming Album

 Advertisement

 Are you allowed to talk at all about the series you were shooting — Cursed for Netflix?
-Why did you take on that grueling schedule?
+Why did you take on that gruelling schedule?

 Advertisement